 You can utilize a warm water bath, boil it, or even hold the canning jar and lid upside down over the stove for a few minutes.
-With this final approach, be careful and cover the glass (with a cloth or dish towel should suffice) to prevent overheating the glass and breaking it.
-Simply running warm water out of the sink’s tap onto the metal lid for several minutes, will usually suffice to help get the jar’s lid ajar, so you can easily open it.
+With this final approach, be careful and cover the glass (with a cloth or dish towel should suffice) to prevent overheating it and breaking it.
+Simply running warm water out of the sink’s tap onto the metal lid for several minutes will usually suffice to help get the jar’s lid ajar, so you can easily open it.
 Even a blow dryer might help if you don’t want to sit under the sink with hot water for several minutes.

-Regardless of the heat source you choose to utilize, remember that heat helps with thermal expansion.
-Therefore, if the lid is sealed tight, and won’t open any other way, this is likely the best approach to get it unhinged.
+Regardless of the heat source, you choose to utilize, remember that heat helps with thermal expansion.
+Therefore, if the lid is sealed tight and won’t open any other way, this is likely the best approach to get it unhinged.

 As you can see, there are several approaches to helping you get a jammed lid off of a canning jar.
 The most popular method, and the best approach, is to rely on heat.
 Thermal expansion is your best friend in these instances.
-And, as metal expands so much, this is the superior approach to helping you get that lid off of your canning jar that’s been sitting in the fridge, with your favorite chutney recipe in it, for a few months.
+And, as the metal expands so much, this is the superior approach to helping you get that lid off of your canning jar that’s been sitting in the fridge, with your favorite chutney recipe in it, for a few months.
 Patience is also critical, so make sure you take your time with each of these approaches!